irawoodring/162/variables/PITCHME.md

 etc...
 ```
 ---
 You likely noticed that some of the above declarations include the words "public" and "private".
 These are **access modifiers** and we will discuss them shortly.
-For now, let's concentrate on the data type modifiers.
 ---
 Additionally, you may have noticed that I didn't assign any values in the above declarations.
 This brings up an important point - we can declare a variable without putting anything in it.